Cemeteries

 The top priority should be not to disturb the peace of the dead.
 A reburial may only take place if there is an important reason.
 This is not the case if the urn is moved within the statutory resting period of 15 years.
 After the statutory resting period, urns may be moved if an urn request form has been sent by another cemetery administration.
 This must state where the urn is to be reinterred.
 The exhumation and reburial must be carried out by an undertaker.
 In the case of burial graves, the removal of the body within the burial period is generally prohibited and, in exceptional cases, requires authorisation from the health authorities.
 If a grave is relinquished by moving the body to another burial site, no money will be refunded and the new grave must be paid for in full.

 In Brandenburg, the parents of live births and miscarriages / stillbirths over 1000g are liable for burial.
 If a child is to be buried, this means that the parents must organise and pay for the funeral.
 Miscarriages and stillborn children under 1,000 g can be buried by their parents.
 If you wish a funeral for your miscarried or stillborn child weighing less than 1,000 g, you should expressly request this at the hospital.
 However, you can also waive your right to burial.
 At this point, you hand over the body of your child to the care of the local hospital.
-The subject of the death of a child is treated very sensitively in Eberswalde.
-The GLG Werner Forßmann Clinical Centre Eberswalde keeps the star children for the time being.
+The subject of the death of infants is treated very sensitively in Eberswalde.
+The GLG Werner Forßmann Clinical Centre in Eberswalde is keeping the star children for the time being.
 At regular intervals, the children weighing less than 1000g are buried in a compostable container at the forest cemetery in a communal facility.
 The burials are organised by members of the Barnim Star Children Initiative.
 A service in the funeral hall will be accompanied by the hospital chaplain Dr Andreas Reich.
 These funerals and funeral services are free of charge for grieving families.
 The cemetery administration and Sternenkinder Barnim are there for you.

 Every year, the standing gravestones in the cemeteries of the city of Eberswalde are subjected to a stability inspection.
 If any defects in stability are found, the gravestones are noted and labelled with a sticker.
 If the stability of grave markers is no longer ensured, the authorised user is instructed to act immediately.
 If the irregular condition is not remedied despite a written request from the cemetery administration, the cemetery administration may have the stability restored at the expense of the authorised user.
 Furthermore, if there is an acute danger, the cemetery staff will remove dangerous stones from the base and place them on the grave.